uzkjzjjz/datadog-agent/pkg/util/hostname/README.md

 The hostname is cached for the entire life span of the Agent.

-## GetHostnameData
+## GetHostnameWithProvider

-`GetHostnameData` will return the hostname detected and the provider used to fetch it.
+`GetHostnameWithProvider` will return the hostname detected and the provider used to fetch it.
 This function is also in charge of updating `goexpvar` and `inventories` with the correct information, so the `status` page and metadata are updated correctly.